-- The Variable Remuneration of the Chief Executive Officer is of a "significantly high amount" pursuant to the Supervisory Provisions.
-Therefore, the payment of the Chief Executive Officer's MBO bonus is as follows: - The up-front portion, which is paid following the approval of the Group's financial statements, is 40%, while the remaining 60% is deferred in equal annual instalments over 5 financial years, beginning 12 months after the payment of the up-front portion; - 51% of both the up-front and deferred portion is paid through financial instruments, subject to a one-year retention period;
+The payment of the Chief Executive Officer's MBO bonus, considered a "significantly high amount" pursuant to the Supervisory Provisions, is as follows:

+- The up-front portion is paid following the approval of the Group's financial statements and is equal to 40%, while the remaining 60% is deferred in equal annual instalments over 5 financial years, beginning 12 months after the payment of the upfront portion; - 51% of both the up-front and deferred portion is paid through financial instruments, subject to a one-year retention period.

-- the bonus is subject to malus and claw back clauses, as envisaged for the remaining Risk Takers (see paragraph 7.2.3 - Ex-post adjustment mechanisms (Malus and Claw Back))11.
+• the bonus is subject to malus and claw back clauses, as envisaged for the remaining Risk Takers (see par.
+7.2.3 - Ex-post adjustment mechanisms (Malus and Claw Back))8.